reginald-project/reginald/README.md

 > added later and the current features don’t just yet match this README.
 <!-- prettier-ignore-end -->

-As a developer, I have tried to find a satisfactory way to manage my dotfiles and have a workstation set up so that, ideally, I can get a new machine up and running with a single command.
-However, I haven’t found any existing tool that would fill these needs: they may not easily support all of the required features, you might need to install some runtime (for example Python) before you can run them, or you have to follow their bespoke workflow in order to use the tool effectively.
-I find that these traits get in your way when you really just want to have symbolic links to your dotfiles in a Git repository, install the tools you need, and have a free hand to extend the tool’s workflow in the way you want to.
-Also, using Bash scripts for this get convoluted as the steps to run and the requirements grow.
-Ansible and Nix might be too involved for your needs.
+As a developer, I have tried to find a reasonable way to manage my dotfiles and have a workstation set up so that, ideally, I can get a new machine up and running with a single command.
+However, I’ve found that doing this with existing solutions can become a hassle as the existing tools might require you to install a runtime (for example, Python) or adapt a workflow that seems too complicated for the task at hand.
+Additionally, Bash scripts can become hard to maintain.

-Reginald uses a simple, single config file to define a set of idempotent, system-wide tasks describing how your system should look.
-By default, it can set up links to your dotfiles in the directory of your choosing and install tools using your system’s (or some other) package manager.

-Even though Reginald is splendid already as is (see the picture of Reginald at the start of the README), they can always do more.
-That’s why Reginald has a language-agnostic plugin system.
-You can use it to teach Reginald to do effectively anything.
-Just install the plugins you need and use the same config file to configure them.
+Reginald can help as the workstation valet.
+You need to write a single config file telling Reginald what to do and it will take care of your setup.
+It creates symbolic links for your dotfiles from the directory that you choose and installs the packages you need.

+Reginald can also learn new tasks.
+It has a language-agnostic plugin system that you can use to add new subcommands and tasks to Reginald.

+## Getting Started

+As the project is in an early stage, there is no prebuilt binaries or releases available.
+You can still build and run Reginald on your machine if you have Go and preferably `make` installed.

+After cloning the repository, switch to it and run:

+    make build

+This builds Reginald as `./reginald` at the root of the repository.

 ## License